- 1.8k views

 Life is a journey, not a destination, or so the old adage goe!.
 There is a lot to be said about the magic of an epic road trip.
 For those with a restless heart and an adventurous spirit, there is probably nothing in the world like the call of an open road.
-Equipped with a good vehicle, a great playlist and stimulating company an excursion along Route 62 in South Africa makes for a wonderful vacation.
+Equipped with a good vehicle, a great playlist and stimulating company an excursion along Route 62 makes for a wonderful South Africa trip.

 Travelling to South Africa?
 Chat with a local travel specialist in South Africa who can help organize your trip.